trace2798/mindsdb_fullstack/README.md

 I am on the trial plan for Railway so this link might get not work later but during submission it is working.
 Since the link might not work I have added a youtube demo link below.

 ### Youtube Demo Link: [MindsDB Next.js Integration](https://youtu.be/eBdy57ul2oQ)

+### Limits:

+To prevent the abuse of MindsDB’s free tier, limits have been imposed on the number of generations a user can have.
+Each user is initially given 1000 tokens, and the number of tokens used is counted based on their usage.
+For instance, generating an image costs 4 tokens, so after generating one image, a user will have (1000-4) tokens remaining.
+You can find more information about this in the "api-limit.tsx" file located in the lib folder.